dikortis/LetsTalkETC/Episodes/Episode_9.md

-well then Alan just want to thank you for coming on the show thank you for the time thank you for everything you've done free TC so far and everything you're going to do and we're really excited and happy to have you on the show
+well then Alan just want to thank you for coming on the show thank you for the time thank you for everything you've done free ETC so far and everything you're going to do and we're really excited and happy to have you on the show